 For this the digging process can be done when the soil is damp.
 It’s not as critical as for preparing a seed bed.
 The lumps of soil will freeze and then thaw.
 The action of freezing and thawing will break up hard lumps of clay.
 This is a very convenient way of working heavy clay soil.
 You don’t need to do anything.

 It’s better if you leave it to this natural method of soil break up.
-In a hard Winter will happen over and over again.
-The effect will then be that the big lumps will disintegrate into much smaller particles.
-Soil break up this way will avoid the compaction that can happen when we use cultivating tools.
+In a hard Winter, this will happen over and over again.
+The effect will be that the big lumps will disintegrate into much smaller particles.
+Soil break-up this way will avoid the compaction that can happen when we use cultivating tools.

 How can I improve my clay soil?